dcccc/quantum-espresso/README.md

 # A Coulomb attenuating method range separated functional implemented quantum esspresso

 This is a modified verison of quantum espresso(base version is the devel branch[https://gitlab.com/QEF/q-e/-/tree/089dc4e7cfe0f2f6fdbec2fc07857fca4e31c76e]), in which the coulomb attenuating method range separated functionals can be used in pw calculation by obataining parameters from libxc[https://gitlab.com/libxc/libxc] or setting parameters in input file.
-Otherwise, rvv10 paramters can also be obtained from libxc.
+Besides, rvv10 paramters can also be obtained from libxc.

 ## 1. Coulomb attenuating method range separated functional